 Dream Weaver: The Ace named Revenant could send dreams to a sleeping person.

 Fad Super: A few.
-From The Sixties, we have Captain Trips, a hippie whose powers come from LSD, with multiple alter egos all named after popular psychedelia songs.
-From the same era, Fortunato, who has Tantric sex powers (studies into Eastern mysticism were big during that era, partly thanks to the Beatles.)
+From The Sixties, we have Captain Trips, a hippie whose powers activate by drug consumption, with multiple alter egos all named after popular psychedelia songs.
+From the same era, Fortunato, who has Tantric sex powers (studies into Eastern mysticism were big during that era, partly thanks to the Beatles).

 It's justified for Fortunato, though.
 Everything he knows about Tantra he learned from a faddist prostitute he engaged.